-- a, Instruction means the teaching and training activities of an institution.
-Except for research training as provided in sub-section b. this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit hasis, and whether they are offered through regular academic departments or separate divisions, such as a sum-mer school division or an extension division.
-Also considered part of this major function are departmental research, agreed to, university research. and. where - (1) Sponsored instruction and training means specific instructional or training activity established by grant, contract, or cooperative agreement.
-For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function. - (2) Departmental research means research, development and scholarly activities that are not organized research and, con-sequently, are not separately budgeted and accounted for.
-Departmental research, for purposes of this document, is not considered as a major function, but as a part of the in-struction function of the institution. - b.
-Organized research means all research and development activities of an institution that are separately budgeted and accounted for.
-It includes:
+Refers to instruction, organized research, other sponsored activities and other institua.
+Instruction means the teaching and training activities of an institution.
+Except for research training as provided in sub-section b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular accdomic departs. offered through regular academic depart-ments or separate divisions, such as a sum-mer school division or an extension division.
+Also considered part of this major function are departmental research and, where agreed to, university research.
+(1) Sponsored instruction and training means - specific instructional or training activity esspecific instructional or training activity established by grant, contract, or cooperative agreement.
+For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function.
+(2) Departmental research means research. - development and scholarly activities that are not organized research and, con-sequently, are not separately budgeted and accounted for.
+Departmental research, for purposes of this document, is not considered as a major function, but as a part of the in-struction function of the institution. - Organized research means all research and development activities of an institution that are separately budgeted and accounted for, It includes: